therakib7/propovoice/README.txt

 == 🏆 Client Response ==
 Your client can open the invoice and estimate from the mail or the shared link and response.
 It doesn’t need to create an account for your client to do it.
 It will allow your client to accept and decline the estimate or quote.
 He can add a note when he accepts or declines the estimate.
 He can pay and provide payment information and add the necessary attachments and notes.

+== 🏆 Project Management ==
+Project management becomes easier with the following features

 == 🏆 Print and Download ==
 It’s simple to print and download estimates and invoices.
 They will be printed on A4 size paper.
 You can generate their PDF files without any hassle or distortion.